Pabitra03/PASSWORD-STRENGTH-INDICATOR/README.md

 # 🔐 Password Strength Indicator

 A clean and modern **Password Strength Checker** using **HTML, CSS, and JavaScript**.
-Provides real-time feedback on password strength with dynamic styling, hints, and a day/night theme toggle.
+Provides real-time feedback on password strength and with a day/night theme toggle.

 ---